 Be prepared for toilet conversations

-A much discussed topic and sometimes not for the very squeamish.
+A much-discussed topic and sometimes not for the very squeamish.
 I’ve seen some unusual pictures on forums but the worst by far was one of someone’s faeces.
 I struggled to understand why anyone would post that – moreover, I was amazed the site administrators allowed it.
 No thank you!
-However, there are some really useful conversations about this subject despite the awkwardness and it being a relatively taboo subject.
+However, in my own group there have been some really useful conversations about this subject despite the awkwardness and it being a relatively taboo subject.

 Be prepared for religious conversations

 There is a lot of spiritual and religious content on certain forum sites.
 I’m not a religious person but I totally respect that many people are.
-However, on some forums, there can be a very heavy religious and spiritual message presence.
+However, on some forums, I noticed a very heavy religious and spiritual message presence.
 This may not be everyone’s ‘cup of tea’, particularly if it consistently overrides the main aims of the group.
-I can tolerate those who wish to respond to a forum member who is having a hard time and worried, and many add messages of prayer – however they must be secular in context as many different faiths make up the membership.
+I can tolerate those who wish to respond to a forum member who is having a hard time and worried, and many add messages of prayer – however, I believe they must be secular in context as many different faiths make up the membership.
 Posts with no other context than as a religious statement and/or prayer solicitation, don’t really sit well in health support groups and I note many forums and Facebook groups exclude this type of post in their rules.

 Be prepared for masses of black and white striped stuff

-The strange thing is that in contextual terms, the zebra represents a disease, so when someone says “I am a zebra”, this is in effect saying “I am a disease” or when they say “Dear Zebras” they are saying “Dear Diseases” or my pet hate, the extremely cringe-worthy “Dear Fellow Diseases”.
-The problem is that the NET community has become “too cute” with the term and it now lacks any ‘kerb appeal’ to the outside world (…… who should be the key recipients of awareness messages).
-It’s really holding back NET external awareness and is a PR disaster area.
-Even NET specialists are denouncing this infatuation, with one saying “we’re beyond that now”.
+The strange thing is that in contextual terms, the medical term zebra represents a disease, so when someone says “I am a zebra”, this is in effect saying “I am a disease” or when they say “Dear Zebras” they are saying “Dear Diseases”, “my zebra” decoding to “my disease”; or my pet hate, the extremely cringe-worthy “Dear Fellow Diseases”.
+The problem is that the NET community has become “too cute” with the term, and it now lacks any ‘kerb appeal’ or understanding to the outside world (…… who should be the key recipients of awareness messages).
+Even NET specialists are denouncing this infatuation, with one saying, “we’re beyond that now”.

 Don’t let forums be your life

 I’ve eventually cut down my membership of groups, not only because they were not a good fit for me but because forums were actually stressing me out, mostly due to all the issues outlined above.
 So, I’ve left most groups, remaining in those which rigidly met my requirements.
-I advise you to do similar if you value your sanity.
+If groups are causing too much stress, I advise you to do something similar.
 I say this even though I have my own patient forum in the form of a private Facebook group.
-However, my group rules reflect the type of forum I wish I had found in the early days and I work hard to maintain that.
+However, my group rules reflect the type of forum I wish I had found in the early days, and I work hard to maintain that.
 Someone once announced they were leaving my group because they felt they had got to the stage where they don’t need to be in patient forums.
 I was actually over the moon rather than disappointed I was losing a member.
 I’ve since had a couple who quietly left but took the time to message me for getting them to the point they felt they could get on with life.
 That’s great!
-And anyone who leaves is always welcome back.
+And anyone who leaves is always welcome back – this happens a frequently!

 Are forums ‘frighteningly good’?